-My teaching interests range from ancient political thought to contemporary political theory, and from critical theory to political economy.
-Besides my focus on Western political thought, I am also interested in early-modern accounts of civilizational encounter, pre-Columbian political thought, theories of empire, and postcolonial political theory.
+My teaching interests range from ancient political thought to contemporary political theory, and from critical theory to postcolonial theory.
+Besides my goal to connect political economy to the humanities, I am also interested in questions of empire and narratives of civilizational encounter in the Americas, especially the imprint they left on political thought.

 At Princeton, I have taught an introductory lecture course on modern political thought from Thomas Hobbes to W.E.B.
 Du Bois (POL 303), as well as seminars on the political theory of money (POL 981).
 I furthermore teach in Princeton's Humanities Sequence (HUM), an interdisciplinary introduction to the Western intellectual tradition, and run an undergraduate reading group on "Contested Receptions."

-This course offers an overview of classic texts in modern political thought.
-Attention is given to thinkers’ historical contexts, their debates across time with one another, and the relevance of their political thought today.
-Throughout the course we will explore key concepts such as the social contract, sovereignty, authority, and autonomy; we will address the relation between politics and language; and investigate the foundations and meaning of rights, liberty, and equality.
-Finally, throughout the course we will link these discussions to larger questions of modernity, liberalism, and democracy.
+This course offers an overview of classic texts in modern political thought from Thomas Hobbes to W.E.B.
+Du Bois.
+Attention is given to thinkers’ historical contexts, their debates across time with one another, their blindspots, and the relevance of their political thought today.
+Throughout the course we will explore key concepts such as the social contract, sovereignty, and autonomy, but also class, race, and gender; we will address the relation between politics and language; and investigate the possible foundations of rights, liberty, and equality.
+Finally, throughout the course we will link these discussions to larger questions of contemporary politics and democracy.

 The syllabus is available HERE.

 POL 981 Money and Political Thought (Princeton University)